Zion Lights: Nuclear energy

 Soon after leaving XR, Lights became a Director of the UK branch of Environmental Progress, an organisation founded and directed by Michael Shellenberger to advocate for nuclear energy.
 Zion originally contacted Shellenberger to complain about an article he had written for Forbes in which she was pictured alongside Greta Thunberg, US Congresswoman Alexandria Ocasio-Cortez, Bill McKibben and a koala under the title 'Why Apocalyptic Claims About Climate Change Are Wrong'.

-During a heated conversation, Shellenberger brought up environmentalist opposition to nuclear energy, and Lights told him that she had changed her mind and was now in favour of nuclear energy.
+During a heated conversation, Shellenberger brought up environmentalist opposition to nuclear energy, and Lights told him that she had already changed her mind and was in favour of nuclear energy.
 She was offered a job advocating for it, and wrote that "It is time to focus on solutions.
 It's crucial that environmental activists tell the truth about nuclear power, instead of giving into peer pressure and fear."

-After 5 months at Environmental Progress, Lights left to set up her own climate activist group, Emergency Reactor, which she founded alongside philanthropist Daniel Aegerter, Robert Stone, and Joel Scott-Halkes.
-She has now become one of the most sought-after speakers in the world on nuclear energy, writing for newspapers around the world including German newspaper Die Welt, and appearing in French press and media including l'Express, la Tribune, France 24, Atlantico, le Point, Marianne, and l'Opinion.
+After 5 months as the European Director of Environmental Progress, Lights left to set up her own climate activist group, Emergency Reactor, which she founded alongside philanthropist Daniel Aegerter, Robert Stone, and former Extinction Rebellion member Joel Scott-Halkes.
+She eventually brought new and old advocates to nuclear advocacy, including Mark Lynas who took part in the events she organising to rally for nuclear across the UK.

+Lights has now become one of the most sought-after speakers in the world on nuclear energy, speaking regularly in Parliament, writing for newspapers around the world including German newspaper Die Welt, and appearing in French press and media including op eds and interviews in l'Express, la Tribune, France 24, Atlantico, le Point, Marianne, and l'Opinion.
 She has compared being anti-nuclear to being anti-vaccination and told French press that "every nuclear power plant closure is a crime against humanity".
+Lights' outspokenness on nuclear power led to a surge of nuclear communicators and influencers, including influencer Isabelle Boemeke who interviewed Lights in 2021 and described being emboldened by Lights' nuclear advocacy in the interview.

-Emergency Reactor has undertaken several protests in London and Bristol in the UK, including staging a wedding between nuclear and renewables at COP26.
-Zion has featured in the Australian documentary The Clean Energy Debate in 2021 and written numerous articles to address the myths around nuclear energy, stating in OpenDemocracy that she is frequently attacked for doing so.
-She authored a paper for Knowmad Institut on the Sustainable Development Goals (SDGs), which include fossil fuels but not nuclear energy.
+Emergency Reactor has undertaken several protests and rallies in UK cities, including staging a wedding between nuclear and renewables at COP26.
+An action taken in London involving projecting pro-nuclear images onto government buildings has since been repeated in several cities including Paris, New York and Germany.
+She has written numerous articles to address the myths around nuclear energy, stating in OpenDemocracy that she was once frequently attacked for doing so, before nuclear power became more popular and attracted new speakers and influencers like Grace Stanke.

 Personal life

-Lights is a single mother and lives in Devon with her two daughters.
+Lights lives in Devon with her two daughters.
+She is a humanist and a patron of Humanists UK.